 How to Review Your Health Plan Benefits & Coverage

 Many health plans turn over with the end of each calendar year, while others follow a schedule determined by an employer.
-Whenever your new plan year begins, it’s a valuable opportunity (and yes, a small headache) to review your benefits and make sure you understand what, if anything, has changed so you can get the most out of your health plan.
+Whenever your new plan year begins, it’s a valuable opportunity (and yes, a small headache) to review your benefits and make sure you understand what, if anything, has changed so you can get the most out of your plan benefits.
 From reviewing your deductibles to renewing your zeal for filing out-of-network claims, we’ll walk you through the process here.

 And remember: you’ll need to share a copy of your new plan’s ID card with your child’s providers!
 (You can download the card from your plan’s website.)
 It’s much more convenient to do this from the comfort of your computer than it will be when you are standing at the reception desk or — worse — after a claim has been submitted and rejected by what is now the “old plan.”